Sunghoon-Jung/Holterlib/README.md

 # ISHNE Holter Library for Python #

-This library is useful for working with ISHNE-formatted Holter ECG files in Python.
+A library to work with ISHNE-formatted Holter ECG files

 ### Prerequisites ###